Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Source of SQL Bug Taxonomy.

-\paragraph{Source of SQL Bug Taxonomy.} To construct the SQL bug taxonomy, we analyze a corpus of production logs and select 268 representative samples for detailed manual inspection.
+To construct the SQL bug taxonomy, we analyze a corpus of production logs and select 268 representative samples for detailed manual inspection.
 Three domain experts—each with more than three years of professional experience in SQL analysis and data quality verification—annotate these logs over a two-week period.
 The error categories identified in these annotations form the basis of the final SQL Bug Taxonomy.